DiegelD/CarND-Path-Planning-Project/README.md

 * **LCR**: Lane Change Right

 Any pair can be connected by one or more transitions.
-So from the *KL* its possible to transition to *PLCL/PCLR* and from there to *Lane Change* or back to *KP*, if transition is not possible due to a vehicle at the other lane.
-The *LCL/LCR* states only transition back to *KP*.
+So from the *KL* its possible to transition to *PLCL/PCLR* and from there to *Lane Change* or back to *KL*, if transition is not possible due to a vehicle at the other lane.
+The *LCL/LCR* states only transition back to *KL*.
 The vector of possible trajectories is handelt by the function `successor_states` line `92` in the `Car.cpp` file and is the input for the *FSM*.